alexandergerber/courses-tsa/chapter5.md

 xp: 100
 ```

-To help us decide which GARCH(p,q) model to choose among a set of candidate models we can again use an information criteria, e.g AIC or BIC.
+To help us decide which GARCH(p,q) model to choose among a set of candidate models we can make use of a information criteria again, e.g AIC or BIC.
 Since there is no function which automates this process, such as `auto.arima()` for ARMA models, we have to code a solution on our own.

 We use a similar approach to the model selection in chapter 4 where we used the $\widehat{MSFE}\;$ to select a model.

 1. Construct a grid of all considered model orders
-2. Loop over the grid to fit the models and compute the value of the information criterion
+2. Loop over the grid to fit the models
+4. Compute the value of the information criterion for every model
 3. Choose the model with the lowest value for the information criterion

-There is one difficulty, `garchFit()` requires a formula of the form `~garch(p,q)` to set the model order.
+There is one difficulty: `garchFit()` requires a formula of the form `~garch(p,q)` to set the model order.
 If we want to switch `p` and `q` in every round of the loop we need to manipulate the formula.
 With the function
 `paste()` character strings can be clued together like this
 ```